bihealth/cubi-tk/docs_manual/man_archive.rst

 Glossary
 --------

 Hot storage: Fast and expensive, therefore usually size restricted.
-Examples:
+For example:

 - GPFS by DDN (currently at ``/fast``)
 - Ceph with SSDs

 Warm storage: Slower, but with more space and possibly mirroring.
-Examples:
+For example:

 - SODAR with irods
-- Ceph with HDDs (``/data/ceph-1/``)
+- Ceph with HDDs (``/data/cephfs-2/``)

 Cold storage: For data that needs to be accessed only rarely.
-Examples:
+For example:

 - Tape archive

 ---------------------------------